HarudaySharma/cse-s3-notes/01 - Computer Networks/Notes/mesh topology.md

 2. the number of I/O ports required.
 3. makes it **Expensive**.

-***example of mesh topology :***
+>[!example] example of mesh topology :
-	*connection of telephone regional offices
+>connection of telephone regional offices
-		 each regional office needs to be  connected to every other regional office.*
+>- each regional office needs to be  connected to every other regional office.